 Frequently Asked Questions (FAQs)

-The alternative feed protein market is expected to reach a market size of US$61.483 billion by 2028.
+The alternative feed protein market is expected to reach a total market size of USD 30.084 billion by 2030.

-The Asia Pacific region accounts for a sizeable share of the global alternative feed protein market.
+The Asia Pacific region is anticipated to hold a significant share of the alternative feed protein market.

 The alternative feed protein market has been driven by increased public awareness of the advantages of alternative feed and rising initiatives by the government and corporate sector to promote alternative feed.